Frequently Asked Questions

 It depends on the seed variety.

-Seeds that do NOT need soaking: Most small-to-medium seeds like broccoli, radish, kale, arugula, cabbage, and mustard do not need soaking.
+Seeds that do NOT need soaking: most small-to-medium seeds like broccoli, radish, kale, arugula, cabbage, and mustard do not need soaking.
 Simply spread them on your growing medium, mist, and proceed with the blackout method.

 Can I freeze microgreens?

-Growing Questions - Crop Specific
+Growing Questions: Crop Specific

 Which pea varieties make the best microgreens?

-Can I grow unusual seeds as microgreens—like corn, cantaloupe, or pumpkin?
+Can I grow unusual seeds as microgreens, like corn, cantaloupe, or pumpkin?

-We've experimented with dozens of unconventional crops as microgreens on our YouTube channel, including corn, cantaloupe, pumpkin, and store-bought chia seeds.
+We have experimented with dozens of unconventional crops as microgreens on our YouTube channel, including corn, cantaloupe, pumpkin, and store-bought chia seeds.
 Some work better than others.

 Storage & Harvesting